Kishorelin03/foodshop-site/README.md

 # foodshop-site

-Basically a restaurant landing page coded with html, CSS and little bit of java script and also used some vendors.
+Basically a restaurant landing page coded with html, CSS and little bit of java script and also used some vendors files.